 The 960 has excellent maneuverability.
 Its smart pathing feature navigates the room well.
 It cleans the room horizontally then vertically, and if it has trouble cleaning a certain area, it finds another path to clean around it.
 Its auto head adjustment helps it move around and clean in a room with carpets, and for the most part, it's able to clean a rug without getting stuck.
 If it does, it notifies you to move it.
 It pushes electric cords around but it doesn't get tangled.

-The 960's automation features aren't bad.
+The 960's automation features are excellent.
 It has a camera that helps it navigate around the room and keep track of its location.
 There are buttons on the top to start a cleaning session, do a spot clean, or send the vacuum to its dock.
 You get a bunch of features with the iRobot HOME application, although you can't use it as a remote control like you can with the Shark AI Robot.
-With the app, you can see its battery status, get notified when the dirt compartment is full, set cleaning times, and start cleaning sessions.
+With the app, you can see its battery status, get notified when the dirt compartment is full, set cleaning times, and start or pause cleaning sessions.
 You get a map of the areas of the room it cleaned after each session, but it doesn't remember the map like the Roborock S4, so it's not as efficient at cleaning the room each time.
 If the battery dies mid-cleaning session, the vacuum returns to the dock to charge, then finishes the cleaning session.
 Also, the vacuum is compatible with Google Home and Alexa, and you also get a virtual wall tool to set boundaries.